tabrindle/run4staged/README.md

 `run4staged 'echo'`

+- specify a glob to select certain staged files, otherwise default is `**/*`

+`run4staged 'echo' --glob '*.jsx'`

-- run4staged does not resolve npm bin binaries - either give it a full path, use `npm run` or `yarn`
+- run4staged does not resolve npm binaries - either give it a full path, use `npm run` or `yarn`

 `run4staged --command 'npm run eslint --fix'`

+- if running from a npm script, you can skip using `npm run` or `yarn` in the script

+`"lint:staged": "run4staged 'eslint --fix'"`

 - verbose will give additional logging